HaoWang-SSCA/website/design/Post-Message/README.md

 ## Security Considerations

-- ✅ App Password stored in Azure Configuration (secure)
+- ✅ Sensitive credentials stored in Azure Configuration (secure)
 - ✅ HTML content is escaped to prevent XSS
 - ✅ Input validated on both client and server
 - ⚠️ Consider adding rate limiting to prevent spam